Justme764/NFL-Rational-Betting/ProjectSummary.md

 ### NFL Game Results

 Past NFL game results are available on numerous websites, often already in well organized tables.
 While there are sites and services to acquire (for fee) machine-readable results and/or query an API for specific results, I found it most convenient and cost-effective to simply cut and paste from a table rendered on a website.
 I used the site [www.scoreboard.com](http://www.scoreboard.com/nfl/) and pasted its results into Excel where I was able to massage into a clean, machine-readable format (see NFL_game_results_2015_2016.csv).

+### Historical Betting Lines

+While the FiveThirtyEight predictions might have been the most difficult data set to acquire from a technical standpoint, the historical betting lines were the most difficult to locate.

+As it turns out, there is no single official betting line per NFL game.
+Each sportsbook